jcchoiling/sparkapps/src/main/sql/README.md

 # SQL
-This section serves as a quick guide for looking up the sql syntax
+This section serves as a quick guide for looking up the sql syntax.

 ## PostgresSQL
 [to be updated]